kamali-sina/kamali-sina.github.io/_pages/about.md

 ## Contact

-Feel free to contact me if you have any questions about me or my projects.
+Feel free to contact me if you are interested in working with me or have any questions about me or my projects.